onosproject/sdran-docs/install.md

 …
 ```

+**These IP addresses are assigned to a router pod in the OMEC VM, making possible the UPF component of OMEC can communicate with the enb and core networks.
+More details about custom settings are explained in the [Custom Settings](#network-routes-and-ip-addresses).**

 ### Start the RiaB EPC-OMEC components

 After changing the file `sdran-in-a-box-values.yaml`, run the following commands:

 ```bash
 $ cd /path/to/sdran-in-a-box
 $ sudo apt install build-essential